-There will be no formal assessment unlike the usual teaching.
-Attendance is mandatory but involvement in the role-plays, are not mandatory.
+Attendance is mandatory but involvement in the role-plays, but heavily encouraged.

 Contacts

 You will meet an academic lead at the beginning and end of each session.
 We will have a chance to discuss how the session worked and for general feedback.
 If you have any concerns about a student during the session, please discuss this with the student concerned if possible and/or speak directly to the academic lead.